VIVEK7755/Face_detection_Dense_Crowd/README.md

-# Face Detection Classifier Comparison
+# Face Detection Dense Crowd

 This project demonstrates the comparison between a custom-trained face detection classifier and a pretrained classifier using OpenCV's Haar Cascade Classifier.
 It includes the code for training a custom classifier, testing it against a set of test images, and visualizing the results.